Japan tour 1980

 Frida’s foreword for the Japanese compilation 40/40

-Sadly not much is written and told about the Japanese tour, the more one must be happy that the special ABBA – '80 Concert Tour In Japan was released.
+Sadly not much is written and told about the Japanese tour, the more one must be happy that the special ABBA – ‘80 Concert Tour In Japan was released.
+One reason for the lack of information might be some language barrier regarding reports on fan sites and forums.

 Rehearsals began on February 28, 1980, in Stockholm and ended on March 5.
 According to ABBA in America (p.
 131) ABBA prepared the Japanese version of I Have A Dream in the Polar studios in the beginning of March.